Google Nest: Nest Protect

 In October 2013, Nest announced its second product, the Nest Protect smoke and carbon monoxide detector.
 The Nest Protect is available in both black and white (the black is exclusively sold through Nest directly) and also comes in battery or AC-powered models.
 The Nest Protect features a multicolored light ring which is color-coded to indicate different operations, such as yellow to indicate an early warning or red if an alarm is sounding.
 The ring also has a motion detector which turns it white briefly when someone passes under to provide illumination.
 The Nest Protect warns of an alarm sounding briefly before it does.
 It is also able to communicate with the Nest Thermostat to provide the Auto-Away feature information that someone is present in the house, as well as to shut off the furnace in the event of a fire or carbon monoxide.
 It is available for sale in the United States, Canada, the United Kingdom, Belgium, France, Ireland, and the Netherlands.

 On April 3, 2014, sales of the Nest Protect were suspended, due to the potential for the alarm feature to be accidentally disabled.

 440,000 existing Nest Protect units were recalled because of this problem on May 21, 2014, and a software update was distributed to disable this functionality.

 On June 17, 2015, Nest launched a new version of the Nest Protect (officially termed the "second generation").
 The differences from the first generation Nest Protect includes an improved sensor, which uses two wavelengths of light, allowing it to detect both smoldering and flaming fires.
 The carbon monoxide sensor lasts longer, resulting in the new Nest Protect lasting 10 years, whereas the original Nest Protect lasts seven years.
 The new Nest Protect can be silenced using a smart device, if not in the US or Canada.
 When not home, the new Nest Protect will test itself using a built-in microphone.
 Safety Rewards allows Nest Protect users that have their insurance through American Family and Liberty Mutual to get savings off their bill.

+Google announced in March 2025 that they were ending production of Nest Protect.